-Seeing the earth fall away via ATV as an amateur rocket or balloon rises can be quite exciting as shown in Fig 20.
+Seeing the ground fall away via ATV as an amateur rocket or balloon rises can be quite exciting as shown in Fig 29.
 There are a number of groups sending up balloons and rockets with instrumentation, beacons and repeaters in addition to ATV.
-Balloon transmissions have been received as far as 500 miles away as the instrument package rises to 100,000 ft before the balloon pops from gas expansion and then parachutes back to earth.
-Radio direction finding clubs are often asked to help find where the balloon has come down and aid in recovery.
+Balloon transmissions have been received as far as 500 miles away as the instrument package rises to 100,000 ft